react-boilerplate/react-boilerplate/.github/CONTRIBUTING.md

-# Contributing to react-boilerplate
+# Contributing to elo-ranking-app

-Love react-boilerplate and want to help?
+Love elo-ranking-app and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.